Shengw3n/FPGA-Reduced-Instruction-Set-Computer/README.md

 ### Verilog Code

-The processor is designed in Verilog and includes several modules for different components of the processor, such as the ALU, registers, and control unit.
+The processor is designed in Verilog and includes several modules for different components of the processor.
 The main design files are:

-- `RISC_top.sv: Top-level module for the RISC processor
+- `RISC_top.sv`: Top-level module for the RISC processor
 - cpu.sv: Central Processing Unit module
 - datapath.sv: Datapath module
 - alu.sv: Arithmetic Logic Unit module